Marijuana (Weed) Withdrawal: Symptoms & Timeline

 Marijuana Addiction Treatment

-For individuals who experience anxiety or panic as a result of cannabis withdrawal, prescription anti-anxiety medications can be given in a controlled treatment setting to ease weed withdrawal symptoms.
-Getting professional treatment that includes evidence-based addiction therapies, can help someone not only get sober but remain in long-term recovery.
+For individuals who experience panic or anxiety from marijuana withdrawal, prescription anti-anxiety medications can be given in a controlled treatment setting to ease marijuana withdrawal symptoms.
+Getting professional treatment that includes evidence-based addiction therapy can help someone not only get sober but remain in long-term recovery.

-It is not uncommon for people with a marijuana addiction to have other underlying conditions, and professional addiction treatment can ensure complications are addressed and any co-occurring issues are also treated.
+It is not uncommon for people with a marijuana addiction to have other addictions or underlying conditions, and professional addiction treatment can ensure complications are addressed and any co-occurring issues are also treated.

 If you use marijuana and would like to stop, you can seek professional help at .
-Our compassionate admission navigators are committed to your recovery and are on hand 24/7 to provide information about detox and addiction treatment, as well as answer your questions about using insurance for rehab, our different levels of care, and other drug rehab payment options.
-At our drug rehab center in Mississippi, we are ready to help you begin addiction treatment today.
+The compassionate admissions navigators at our inpatient drug and alcohol rehab in Mississippi are committed to your recovery and on hand 24/7 to provide information about our programs, rehab payment options, and more.

 Was this page helpful?